-SteelKiwi has a lot of experience developing medical mobile applications. eHealth is an area that has seen a great deal of investment over the last couple of years, with medical e-products popping up left and right.
-To make sense of this growing market, we’ll be publishing a series of articles featuring top-notch medical mobile applications across a number of categories.
+SteelKiwi has a lot of experience in medical mobile app development. eHealth is an area that has seen a great deal of investment over the last couple of years, with medical e-products popping up left and right.
+To make sense of this growing market, we’ll be publishing a series of articles featuring top-notch mHealth applications across a number of categories.

 This article, the first in our series of mobile healthcare product reviews, focuses on doctor-on-demand type applications.

 Doctor-on-demand apps let users contact medical professionals anywhere and at any time via text or video chat through their smartphones.
 These apps save time otherwise spent getting to the hospital or doctor’s office and waiting in line and generally make healthcare more affordable.

 There are two types of doctor-on-demand apps: online hospitals and medical chat platforms.
 The first type focuses on offering the advice of medical professionals, the second on offering a space for communication.
 In this article, we’ll cover five applications of both types in no particular order.
 These are just the applications that we found to be the best health apps.